For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 Tobe Shrine is located in the south of Nagoya.
 It is a beautiful neighborhood shrine.

-On the 3rd Sunday of each month (except January and August) the shrine is offering a tea ceremony service open to everyone.
+On the 3rd Sunday of each month (except January and August) the shrine offers a tea ceremony service open to everyone.
 No reservation is required.
 Just show up and watch the tea ceremony master serve tea as only the Japanese can.

 Please note that the ceremony is in Japanese only.